bgruening/wilson-app/README.md

 /introduction	-> Introduction / Data Format web pages /www		-> WIlsON logo
 ```
-The [CLARION](http://loosolab.mpi-bn.mpg.de/apps/wilson/) format is explained in detail at our official demonstration server.
+The [CLARION](http://loosolab.mpi-bn.mpg.de/apps/wilson/) format is explained in detail in the introduction of our official demonstration server.

 ## How do I load my own data?
 Just adapt your tab-delimited file to use the CLARION format and place it/them into the /data folder.
 Then you just have to reload the app or the server.
 That’s it!